iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### @bentley/extension-cli

-The cli tool has been deprecates due to an impending change of Extensions and the Extension Service.
+The cli tool has been deprecated due to an impending change of Extensions and the Extension Service.
 Please continue to use the 2.x version if you still require publishing Extensions.

 ### @bentley/config-loader